It was on a trip, through some of the most impoverished parts of Africa, that Brad decided to pursue his lifelong dream of becoming a doctor.

 Brad then undertook two years of specialised gynaecology training in Adelaide, focusing on urogynaecology and advanced laparoscopic surgery.
 He also completed a Masters of Reproductive Medicine.

-Brad has managed the safe delivery of more than 500 babies and is well known for his calm and gentle demeanour, and patient-focused care.
+Brad is well known for his calm and gentle demeanour, and patient-focused care.
 As well as his enduring love for obstetrics, Brad has special interests in the management of pelvic organ prolapse and urinary incontinence, the menopause, and fertility.

-Dr. Brad Robinson is the resident Obstetrician and women’s health expert for Brisbane radio station 97.3 FM’s morning crew, and he often features on their program talking about topical issues.
-Brad has also written about pregnancy and gynaecological issues for popular women’s website, Mamamia, and appeared on Channel Seven television speaking about fertility.
+Dr. Brad Robinson often features on local radio and television talking about topical issues and has also written about pregnancy and gynaecological issues for popular women’s website, Mamamia.

-He lives in Brisbane with his wife Rebecca, their three young children, and their much-loved dog, Chewie.
+He lives in Brisbane with his wife Rebecca, their three young children, and their much-loved dog, Reuben.

-When he’s not working Brad spends his time trying to stay fit, watching sport, and struggling to beat his five -year-old daughter at Snakes and Ladders.
+When he’s not working Brad spends his time trying to stay fit, watching sport, and struggling to beat his kids at Pac-Man.